MedhatHassan/InfoSEC/Intro to python for hacking/Module 3/README.md

 You can customize the autorun file by modifying the script.
 By default, the autorun file will run the executable and set the label of the USB drive to "My USB".

 <br>
 <br>

-# SSH and Telnet Brute-Force Tool
+# SSH and Telnet Defualt Credentials Brute-Force Tool

 This is a Python script that performs brute-force attacks on SSH and Telnet services by trying different username and password combinations.
 The script uses the "paramiko" and "telnetlib" libraries to establish a connection with the target host and attempt to login with the provided credentials.